PowerShell/DscResources/CONTRIBUTING.md

 Please avoid adding the **DSCResource.Tests** folder to your changes.
 DSCResource.Tests should be in the .gitignore file so that git will automatically ignore this folder.
 If DSCResource.Tests is not in the .gitignore file, please add it.
-If there is no .gitignore file for your module, instructions on how to add one are available in the [Getting Started with GitHub](GettingStartedWithGitHub.md) instructions.
+If there is no .gitignore file for your module, instructions on how to add one are available in our [getting started with GitHub](GettingStartedWithGitHub.md) instructions.

+The [MetaFixers](https://github.com/PowerShell/DscResource.Tests/blob/master/MetaFixers.psm1) module also in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) contains a few fix-helper methods such as a function to convert all tab indentations to 4 spaces and a function to fix file encodings.

 ### Fix Merge Conflicts
 If you have merge conflicts, please use git rebasing to fix them instead of git merging.
-An introduction to the correct way to use git rebasing is available in the [Getting Started with GitHub](GettingStartedWithGitHub.md) instructions.
+An introduction to git rebasing is available in the [getting started with GitHub](GettingStartedWithGitHub.md) instructions.

 ### Get your Code Reviewed
+Anyone other than you can *review* your code, but only maintainers may *merge* your code.
+If you have a specific contributor/maintainer you want to review your code, be sure to tag them in your pull request.

-We currently don't have dedicated maintainers for many modules, so it may take a while for a maintainer to get around to reviewing your code.
+We don't currently have dedicated maintainers for most modules, so it may take a while for a general maintainer to get around to your pull request.
-Our maintainers (other than @kwirkykat and @mbreakey3) are volunteers.
-There is no SLA

-Anyone other than you can *review* your code.
-Only maintainers may *merge* your code.
-Module maintainers will make sure that code is reviewed and give it a quick glance-over before merging.

-### Forks and Pull Requests
+Please be patient.

 ## Breaking Changes
 Breaking changes should first be proposed by opening an issue on the resource and outlining the needed work.